QuantumAI4Bio/AdaptiveFlow-VS/README-AWS.md

 ssh -i <path to key> ec2-user@ec2-XX-XXX-XXX-X.us-east-2.compute.amazonaws.com
 ```
-SSH into that node to perform operations on VirtualFlow. e.g.
+SSH into that node to perform operations on AdaptiveFlow. e.g.
 ```bash
 ssh -i ~/.ssh/<keyname>.pem ec2-user@ec2-XX-XXX-XXX-X.us-east-2.compute.amazonaws.com
 ```

 ### Upload data for Virtual Screening

-VFVS expects that data will be stored in one of two different directory structures, defined as ``hash`` or ``metatranche``.
+AFVS expects that data will be stored in one of two different directory structures, defined as ``hash`` or ``metatranche``.
 Typically this will be the `metatranche` setting.

 #### `metatranche` addressing